pelias/interpolation/readme.md

 ### precompute geometry

-Finally we will compute the fractional house numbers for each vertex (corner) of the street and add them to the `address.db` database.
+Finally, we will compute the fractional house numbers for each vertex (corner) of the street and add them to the `address.db` database.

 See the [building the databases](https://github.com/pelias/interpolation#building-the-databases) section below for detailed information on which commands to run.